pthiem-stripe/bookstore-demo/README.md

 **Tailwind CSS** is a utility-first, configurable CSS framework.
 It provides CSS helper classess to describe how items should be styled, rather than providing pre-defined components like frameworks such as Bootstrap.

-**Netlify** is a cloud computing company from San Francisco providing web-hosting and automation services primarily for JAMstack websites.
-Netlify has native support for Next.js and built-in integration with Github.
+**Netlify** provides web-hosting and automation services primarily for JAMstack websites with native support for Next.js and built-in integration with Github.
 Their service offering allows to have a Github-hosted Next.js app up and running without any configuration changes in less than 5 minutes.
 Another feature worth-mentioning is Netlify Functions, which allows to setup serverless functions that can be deployed together with the frontend, therefore significantly reducing the effort/overhead in cases where small-scale backend functionality is required.

 ### Payment Element